PlanktoScope/PlanktoScope/documentation/docs/setup/software/standard-install.md

-# Standard Software Setup Guide
+# Standard Installation

 ![easy install](../../images/software/IMG_1532.jpg)

-This page provides instructions for setting up the most recent standard version of the PlanktoScope software distribution on a PlanktoScope.
+This page provides instructions for installing the most recent standard version of the PlanktoScope software distribution on a PlanktoScope.

 ## Set up the SD card